Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 • Check wire tension.
 Too much or too little tension on either the drive rolls or the wire spool hub can lead to poor wire feeding performance.
 Adjust according to your owner’s manual.

 • Inspect consumables.
-Remove excess spatter from contact tips, replace worn contact tips and liners and discard the wire if it appears rusty.
+Remove excess spatter from contact tips, replace worn contact tips and liners, and discard the wire if it appears rusty.

 For general purpose mild steel welding applications, a flux-cored wire with the designation E71T-11 can be used in any position, is available in a wide range of sizes and provides excellent welding characteristics for both thin and thicker material.
 Hobart® Filler Metals offers such a wire under the name Fabshield® 21B (E71T-11).

-Voltage and amperage
+Determining voltage and amperage needs

 How much voltage and amperage a weld requires depends on metal thickness, joint configuration, welding position and wire diameter.
 Reference charts are available on your power source to help set the correct voltage and wire feed speed based on the wire diameter and material thickness.
 Our flux-cored welding calculator is also a great tool to utilize.
 Consider these tools to be rough guides from which you can fine-tune your final parameters based on a few test welds.

-Your power source contains reference charts for setting
+Your power source contains reference charts for setting the correct electrical and wire feed parameters.

 With flux-cored welding, you should always use a drag (pull) technique.
 This involves pointing the tip of the welding gun back at the weld pool and dragging it away from the completed weld.
-An easy rule of thumb for remembering which technique to use is: “If there’s slag, you drag.”
+An easy rule of thumb for remembering which technique to use is “If there’s slag, you drag.”

 Travel angle is the angle relative to the gun in a perpendicular position within the plane of the weld joint.
 Normal welding conditions in all positions call for a travel angle of 5 to 15 degrees.
 Travel angles beyond 20 to 25 degrees can lead to more spatter, less penetration and general arc instability.

-Work angle is the gun position relative to the plane of the welding joint, and it varies with each welding position and joint configuration (see below).
+The work angle is the gun position relative to the plane of the welding joint, and it varies with each welding position and joint configuration (see below).

 Horizontal position

 Because of the effects of gravity, the gun work angle must be dropped slightly by 0 to 15 degrees so that the welding gun is pointing upward toward the top piece of metal.
-Without changing the work angle, the filler metal may sag or rollover on the bottom side of the weld joint.
+Without changing the work angle, the filler metal may sag or roll over on the bottom side of the weld joint.
 The travel angle generally remains the same as for a weld joint in the flat position.

 When making multi-pass welds on thick metal or to bridge a slight gap where fit-up is poor, a slight weave may be used to fill a weld joint.
 A slight hesitation at the top toe of the weld helps prevent undercut and ensure proper tie-in of the weld to the base metal.
 Voltage and amperage settings for flux-cored welding in the horizontal position are usually the same or slightly less than settings for welding in the flat position.